 Content that is not within the scope of the accessibility regulations

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix Commissioner’s decisions, meeting papers or performance information provided before this date as this is no longer receiving regular, or any, visits to pages and does not relate to the current situation of Surrey Police performance or the activities of the current Police and Crime Commissioner.
+For example, we do not plan to fix Commissioner’s decisions, meeting papers or performance information provided before this date as this is no longer receiving regular, or any, visits to pages.
+These documents no longer relate to the current situation of Surrey Police performance or the activities of the Police and Crime Commissioner elected in 2021.

 Live video